 The subject of fractions is one of the most challenging math topics for elementary students.
 It's also one that receives the most attention in standardized testing.
 But students are often confused by the concept of a fraction and how to perform mathematical operations with fractions.
 The Brick Math techniques that model fractions with LEGO® bricks are a revolutionary way to help students develop true mastery of the topic.

 Basic Fractions has been the biggest seller in the Brick Math Series, and many teachers have asked for the techniques to teach multiplication and division of fractions.
-Here are those books, so you can extend the Brick Math system to upper elementary students.
+Now those books are available, so you can extend the Brick Math program to upper elementary students.

-By the end of 2018, the entire Brick Math K - 6 curriculum will be available.
-Upcoming math subjects include: Basic Measurement (Nov.
-30, 2018), Advanced Measurement and Geometry, and Decimals (both Dec.
-31, 2018).
+In the next few months, the entire Brick Math K - 6 curriculum will be available.
+Upcoming math subjects include: Basic Measurement (December 2018), Advanced Measurement and Geometry, and Decimals (both January 2019).
 These books are now available for preorder.

 Teaching students to add fractions that have unlike denominators can be a challenge.
 It starts with teaching how to find a common denominator.
 Far too often, this can lead to a purely procedural account of the how, but not the why behind the math.
 Using LEGO bricks to teach this concept brings new understanding of the term “common denominator” by providing a visual and tactile link.